Find out more about cookies

 Do I need to contact my current supplier to tell them I’m leaving?

 No. Sit back and relax - we have it covered.

-No. We will contact them on your behalf and advise that we will be taking over the supply from a certain date.
+We will contact them on your behalf and advise that we will be taking over the supply.

+Unfortunately not.
 Your supply start date is only determined once the transfer process is underway.
 We are not able to guarantee a specific supply start date until a few weeks into the process.
-We will email you once the transfer is underway to confirm this date.
-Its takes between 3-4 weeks for the switch to take place from the day you sign up.
+We will, however, email you once the transfer is underway to confirm this date.
+The switch takes around 3 weeks to complete from the date you've signed up.

 Your first Direct Debit payment is taken on your supply start date (the day we begin supplying your property with energy).
 Your ongoing monthly payments will be taken on the same date each month moving forward.
 You can change your Direct Debit payment date to suit you after your first Direct Debit has been taken.
 You can do this through your secure online account which you will be given access to a few days before your supply start date.